samcorcos/network-x/packages/ccorcos:neo4j/README.md

 # Getting Started

-Install and setup Neo4j
+Install and setup Neo4j:

     brew install neo4j
     npm install -g neo4j

-Then start Neo4j and start Meteor
+Then start Neo4j and start Meteor:

     neo4j start
+    meteor add ccorcos:neo4j
     meteor

 You should be able to see the Neo4j browser at the Neo4j url (default: http://localhost:7474/).

-When you're done, be sure to stop Neo4j as well
+When you're done, be sure to stop Neo4j as well with the following command:

     neo4j stop